Statement on anti-Asian racism

 To the Entire Community

-- In your academic discipline or area of responsibility, commit to engaging scholarship, from blogs to scholarly journals, hat can be used to inform course content, classroom climate, policy formation, student advising, supervising employees, and peer interactions.
+In your academic discipline or area of responsibility, commit to engaging scholarship, from blogs to scholarly journals, that can be used to inform course content, classroom climate, policy formation, student advising, supervising employees, and peer interactions.